samsalisbury/psyringe/README.md

 ## Usage

-Create a new psyringe with `p := psyringe.MustNew` passing in constructors and other values.
+Create a new psyringe with `p := psyringe.New` passing in constructors and other values.
 Then, call `p.Inject(...)` to inject those values into structs with correspondingly typed fields.

 Please see [the documentation] for more usage examples.